dubtran/hypemergence/README.md

 	- Features: Echonest parameters, and linear regression parameters(coefficient and intercept) of timeseries data
 	- Results: Predicted classification, and probability of classification
 	- URLs of images for webapp collected from Echonest.
-	- URLs of Soundcloud tracks for webapp from SoundCloud
+	- URLs of SoundCloud tracks for webapp from SoundCloud
 - **nbs_ft.py**: Collection of NBS timeseries data over all social media platforms, including SoundCloud, YouTube, Facebook, etc. Functions parse data and convert their unix datetime to readable datetime.

 #####Webapp